mcsee/Software-Design-Articles/Articles/Explain in 5 Levels/Explain in 5 Levels of Difficulty Ethereum/readme.md

 ![Explain in 5 Levels of Difficulty: Ethereum](Explain%20in%205%20Levels%20of%20Difficulty%20Ethereum.jpeg)

-*Ethereum is reshaping the future of decentralized apps*.
+*Ethereum is reshaping the future of decentralized apps*

 > TL;DR: I will explain Ethereum and its smart contracts in five levels for different audiences.